Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - These two squads surrender a combined 49.1 points per game, 4.6 more than this contest's over/under.

-- The 43.0 PPG average total in Bears games this season is 1.5 points fewer than this game's over/under.
+- In 2021, games involving the Bears have averaged a total of 43.0 points, 1.5 fewer than this game's set over/under.

 Vikings stats and trends